rstudio/visual-markdown-editing/docs/intro.md

 -   [Markdown Formats](markdown) describes how the visual editor parses and writes markdown, and also includes some tips for usage with [Bookdown](markdown#bookdown-extensions) and [Hugo](markdown#hugo-markdown).

--   [Edting Shortcuts](shortcuts) documents the two types of shortcuts you can use with the editor: standard keyboard shortcuts and markdown shortcuts.
+-   [Editing Shortcuts](shortcuts) documents the two types of shortcuts you can use with the editor: standard keyboard shortcuts and markdown shortcuts.

 -   [Editor Options](options) enumerates the various ways you can configure the behavior of the editor (font size, display width, markdown output, etc.).